Berry-House-YYC/calgarygroups/src/content/organizations/nonprofit/calgary-vegan-society.md

 permalink: "/organizations/{{ page.fileSlug }}/"

-description: "A grassroots organization bringing together Calgary's vegan and plant-curious community.
+description: "A grassroots-style organization bringing together Calgary's vegan and plant-curious community.
 They promote compassionate living through events like the Vegan Holiday Harvest Festival and provide support for those exploring a plant-based lifestyle."
 ---

-A grassroots organization bringing together Calgary's vegan and plant-curious community.
+A grassroots-style organization bringing together Calgary's vegan and plant-curious community.
 They promote compassionate living through events like the Vegan Holiday Harvest Festival and provide support for those exploring a plant-based lifestyle.

 <div class="org-contact-info">
   <strong>Contact Info:</strong>